ahsparrow/ahsparrow.github.io/bellfinder/privacy.md

 * How is the information used?

-    * Tower visits are stored locally on your device and are only used by the Bell Finder app to display the details of your tower visits.
+    * Tower visits are stored locally on your device and are only used by the Bell Finder app to display the details of your previous tower visits.

-    * Location is used by the Bell Finder to download and display the appropriate map tiles surrounding your location.
-Your actual location information is not transmitted to anyone.
+    * Location is used by the Bell Finder to download the necessary map tiles to display the area surrounding your location.
+Your actual location is not shared.

 * What information is shared?